srackham/cryptor/README.md

-    -notes                      Include portfolio notes in the valuations -no-save                    Do not update the valuations file -portfolio PORTFOLIO        Process named portfolio (default: all portfolios) -format FORMAT              Set the valuate command output format ("json" or "yaml")
+    -notes                      Include portfolio notes in the valuations -no-save                    Do not update the valuations file -portfolio PORTFOLIO        Process named portfolio (default: all portfolios) -price SYMBOL=PRICE         Override the asset price of SYMBOL with PRICE (in USD) -format FORMAT              Set the valuate command output format ("json" or "yaml")

 Config directory: /home/srackham/.config/cryptor